 These days, blogging is one of the most popular marketing methods around.
 People are happy to read well written, engaging and to-the-point content.
-Not all writers have mastered this combination, of course, and that’s why blogging communities sprang up.
+Not all writers have mastered this combination, of course, and that’s why blogging communities are built.

 If you blog, it’s probably with the aim of capturing the attention of a solid readership; one that will be compelled to return time and time again, trusting and regularly sharing your content.
 We have compiled a list of top blogging communities that can give you the support you seek:

 Medium is the brainchild of Twitter, devised to bring together writers and professionals with similar goals (and challenges).
 Medium blogging community allows its users to share content, build networks and attract a fan base.